Can addiction be treated? Yes, but it’s not simple.

 How many babies are born addicted to drugs?

 There are no standardized drug testing requirements that mandate hospitals to test pregnant women or their newborns.
 Because of the lack of data, the exact number of babies who are born addicted is unknown.
-A report by the National Institute on Drug Abuse states that from the year 2000 to 2014, more than 21,000 babies were born withdrawing from drugs.
-This same report estimates that a baby is diagnosed with Neonatal Abstinence Syndrome every 15 minutes in the United States.
+Reports by the National Institute on Drug Abuse & the CDC state that 32,000 babies were born with Neonatal Abstinence Syndrome in 2014, which is over a 400% increase from 2004.
+These reports estimate that a baby is diagnosed with Neonatal Abstinence Syndrome every 15 minutes in the United States.
 The statistics are alarming, but not surprising given the number of people affected by the opioid epidemic.

 Is drug testing newborn babies required in hospitals?